Windows 2000: Support lifecycle

 Although Windows 2000 is the last NT-based version of Microsoft Windows which does not include product activation, Microsoft has introduced Windows Genuine Advantage for certain downloads and non-critical updates from the Download Center for Windows 2000.

 Windows 2000 reached the end of its lifecycle (EoL) on July 13, 2010 (alongside Service Pack 2 of Windows XP).
 It will not receive new security updates and new security-related hotfixes after this date.
 In Japan, over 130,000 servers and 500,000 PCs in local governments were affected; many local governments said that they will not update as they do not have funds to cover a replacement.

 As of 2011, Windows Update still supports the Windows 2000 updates available on Patch Tuesday in July 2010, e.g., if older optional Windows 2000 features are enabled later.
 Microsoft Office products under Windows 2000 have their own product lifecycles.
 While Internet Explorer 6 for Windows XP did receive security patches up until it lost support, this is not the case for IE6 under Windows 2000.
 The Windows Malicious Software Removal Tool installed monthly by Windows Update for XP and later versions can be still downloaded manually for Windows 2000.

-Microsoft in 2020 announced that it would disable the Windows Update service for SHA-1 endpoints and since Windows 2000 did not get an update for SHA-2, Windows Update Services are no longer available on the OS as of late July 2020.
-However, as of April 2021, the old updates for Windows 2000 are still available on the Microsoft Update Catalog, or through Legacy Update, a community-driven third party replacement for the Windows 2000 update servers.
+In 2020, Microsoft announced that it would disable the Windows Update service for SHA-1 endpoints for older Windows versions.
+Since Windows 2000 did not get an update for SHA-2, Windows Update Services are no longer available on the OS as of late July 2020.
+As of March 2024, many of the old updates for Windows 2000 are still available on the Microsoft Update Catalog.
+A third-party tool named Legacy Update allows previously released updates for Windows 2000 to be installed from the Update Catalog.
+An independent project named Windows Update Restored is also available since 2022 and aims to restore the Windows Update websites for older versions of Windows, including Windows 2000.